Brain Training Activities for Visual Attention and Visual Processing

 Picture Study

-Ask your child to look closely for 30 seconds at all the details from a piece of art.
-(If you don’t already have art cards in your home, just pull up a famous work of art on the computer.)
+Ask your child to look closely for 30 seconds at all the details of a piece of art.
+(If you don’t already have art cards in your home, pull up a famous work of art on the computer.)
 After the time limit, take the art away and ask one or more of the following questions:

 1. What colors did you see?
 Shapes?
 Lines?